 Now for the real question – if I could go back in time from this moment with the past and present knowledge I carry up to this point in my life, what would I tell my younger self?

 Take more pictures and keep a better journal.
-I have a pretty decent long-term memory . . . if I’m remembering correctly . . . but my file manager had to push life lessons out of my brain to make room for all kinds of quotes and song lyrics – the important stuff.
+I have a pretty decent long-term memory . . . if I’m remembering correctly . . . but my file manager had to pull files out of my brain to make room for all kinds of quotes and song lyrics – the important stuff.
 So having my past saved on paper and pictures would really be optimal for me.

 Choose to be happy.
 You are such a peaceful little rebel.
 Now, stop it.
 All your peaceful rebellion takes a toll on your physical and emotional well-being.
 If you want to rebel, just be happy.
 Plan for the future, not against it.
 This will pay off beyond what you can imagine.

 Give in to distraction.
 The more you try to pay attention, the less interested you become.
 Let yourself be distracted by little things.
-Create calligraphy with your notes.
 You listen and remember easier when you can create something with it.

 Back to the Future